Johnson Thomaskutty

-Johnson Thomaskutty is an Indian New Testament scholar and theologian, currently serving as Professor of New Testament and Chairperson of Biblical Studies at the United Theological College, Bengaluru.
-He is known for his contributions to Johannine literature, dialogical hermeneutics, and contextual readings of the New Testament in Asia.
-He is currently serving as the editor of Bangalore Theological Forum.
-He was invited as a resource person in churches and academic institutions in different parts of India and in the United States of America, the United Kingdom, Holland, Germany, Belgium, Denmark, Austria, Israel, Palestine, Egypt, Taiwan, Singapore, Malaysia, Turkey, Thailand, South Korea, Bangladesh, and Nepal.
+Johnson Thomaskutty is an Indian New Testament scholar, theologian, and Professor of New Testament and Chairperson of Biblical Studies at the United Theological College, Bengaluru.

 Early life and education

-Dr. Thomaskutty was born in Kollam, Kerala, to a Malayali Christian family.
-He is an ordained minister and an ecumenical theologian hailing from the Indian context.
-He has earned his Bachelor of Arts (BA) degree in history from the University of Kerala, India.
-He then earned his Bachelor of Divinity (BD) and a Master of Theology (MTh) in New Testament under the Senate of Serampore College (University) at Faith Theological Seminary, Manakala, and Gurukul Lutheran Theological College, respectively.
+Thomaskutty was born in Kollam, Kerala, to a Malayali Christian family.
+He is an ordained Charismatic minister and an ecumenical theologian hailing from the Indian context.
+He earned his Bachelor of Arts (BA) in history at University of Kerala, India.
+He then earned his Bachelor of Divinity (BD) and Master of Theology (MTh) in New Testament from the Senate of Serampore College (University) at Faith Theological Seminary, Manakala, and Gurukul Lutheran Theological College in Chennai, respectively.
 He later completed a ThM in New Testament studies at Princeton Theological Seminary, New Jersey, USA, and earned a PhD in New Testament under Prof. Jan van der Watt from Radboud University Nijmegen in 2014.
 His doctoral dissertation was titled The Nature and Function of Dialogue in the Book of Signs (John 1:19–12:50).

 Academic career

-From 2001 to 2004, he served as a lecturer in New Testament and Greek language, and also as a College Chaplain at Serampore College, West Bengal.
+From 2001 to 2004, he was a lecturer in New Testament and Greek language, and also as a College Chaplain at Serampore College, West Bengal.

 He then joined the Union Biblical Seminary, Pune, becoming Head of the Department of New Testament, Dean of Biblical Studies, and Dean of Distance Learning (2008–2021).

 In 2021, he was appointed Professor of New Testament and later on Chairperson of Biblical Studies at the United Theological College, Bengaluru.

-He also serves as a Research Associate at the Department of New Testament & Related Literature, University of Pretoria, South Africa.
+He is also a Research Associate at the Department of New Testament & Related Literature, University of Pretoria, South Africa.
 He is a member of the Society for Biblical Studies in India (SBSI), the Society of Asian Biblical Studies (SABS), the Studiorum Novi Testamenti Societas (SNTS), and the Society of Biblical Literature (SBL).